Have you ever traveled to a place that, without any clear explanation or reason why, just felt different and made you feel more at ease and connected?

 Glastonbury is spiritual in that it is said to be where two highways of energy meet, connecting in three different locations throughout the town.
 These meeting spots give off a strong sense of peace and balance.
 Interestingly enough, as you move from the first vortex to the middle vortex to the final vortex, the feeling of energy is said to move upward in your body from your stomach to your heart to your head.

-These sites include Glastonbury Tor, a tower on a hill which is tied to the legends of King Arthur, and the ruins of Glastonbury Abbey, a monastery completed in the early 8th century.
+These sites include Glastonbury Tor, a tower on a hill that is tied to the legends of King Arthur, and the ruins of Glastonbury Abbey, a monastery completed in the early 8th century.

 2. Sedona, Arizona, USA

 Sedona is a popular destination for rejuvenating retreats thanks to the beauty of its natural red rock structures and an abundance of spas and wellness centers.
 Canyons and forests make up the landscape, making Sedona one of Arizona’s best destinations for hiking, biking, camping, and other outdoor activities.

 Sedona, as a whole, is considered an energy vortex, but four specific locations within it are said to be especially energy-charged due to the convergences of ley lines.

 Completed in 1956, the Chapel of the Holy Cross towers among the red rocks, with the huge cross on its face stretching high above the valley below.
 Marguerite Brunswig Staude, who had it built, called the church “a spiritual fortress so charged with God that it spurs man’s spirit God-ward.